-We will make every attempt to send your personalized trip routing as quickly as possible, but it is best to allow three weeks before your planned departure date.
+Please allow three weeks before your planned departure date.
 Trip routing requests will be limited to six per calendar year.

-Trip Interruption Benefits and Assistance: In the event of a warranty related vehicle disablement, while en route and over 250 kilometres from original point of departure, you may qualify for trip interruption expense assistance.
+Trip Interruption Benefits and Assistance (Canada only): In the event of a warranty related vehicle disablement, while en route and over 250 kilometres from the original point of departure, you may qualify for trip interruption expense assistance.
 This assistance covers reasonable reimbursement of up to a maximum of \$500 (Canadian) for (A) meals (maximum of \$50/day), (B) lodging (maximum of \$100/night) and (C) alternate ground transportation (maximum of \$40/day).
 This benefit is to assist you with some of the unplanned expense you may incur while waiting for your vehicle to be repaired.